civican/legisinfo/42-1/bills/C-44/bill_text.md

     to pay wages or other amounts to which an employee is entitled under this Part.

-  **(3)** Service of an order or of a copy of it shall be by personal service, by registered mail **or by any other means** prescribed by regulation and, in the case of registered mail, the order or its copy shall be deemed to have been received by the addressee on the seventh day after the day on which it was mailed.
+  **(3)** Service of an order or of a copy of it shall be by personal service, by registered mail or by any other means prescribed by regulation and, in the case of registered mail, the order or its copy shall be deemed to have been received by the addressee on the seventh day after the day on which it was mailed.

-  **(4)** A certificate purporting to be signed by the Minister certifying that a document referred to in subsection (3) was sent by registered mail **or by any other means** prescribed by regulation to the addressee, accompanied by a true copy of the document and by an identifying post office certificate of the registration or other proof, prescribed by regulation, that the document has been sent or received, is admissible in evidence and is proof of the statements contained **in the certificate**, without proof of the signature or official character of the person appearing to have signed the certificate.
+  **(4)** A certificate purporting to be signed by the Minister certifying that a document referred to in subsection (3) was sent by registered mail or by any other means prescribed by regulation to the addressee, accompanied by a true copy of the document and by an identifying post office certificate of the registration or other proof, prescribed by regulation, that the document has been sent or received, is admissible in evidence and is proof of the statements contained in the certificate, without proof of the signature or official character of the person appearing to have signed the certificate.

 ### Section 361

   **(1)** Paragraph 251.1(1.1)(a) of the Act is replaced by the following:

-    in the case where the employee made a complaint under subsection 251.01(1) that was not rejected under subsection 251.05(1), the **24** months, **plus any extension of the period for making the complaint that is granted by the Minister under subsection 251.01(3), immediately** before the day on which the complaint was made or, if there was a termination of employment prior to the complaint being made, the **24** months **immediately** before the date of termination; and
+    in the case where the employee made a complaint under subsection 251.01(1) that was not rejected under subsection 251.05(1), the 24 months, plus any extension of the period for making the complaint that is granted by the Minister under subsection 251.01(3), immediately before the day on which the complaint was made or, if there was a termination of employment prior to the complaint being made, the 24 months immediately before the date of termination; and

   **(2)** Subsection 251.1(1.1) of the Act is amended by striking out "and" at the end of paragraph (a) and by adding the following after paragraph (a):

-    in the case **where** the payment order was issued to the employer on the basis of, in whole or in part, a report provided under subsection 251.001(1), the **24** months **immediately** before the day on which the order to provide the report was served; and
+    in the case where the payment order was issued to the employer on the basis of, in whole or in part, a report provided under subsection 251.001(1), the 24 months immediately before the day on which the order to provide the report was served; and

   **(3)** Paragraph 251.1(1.1)(b) of the Act is replaced by the following:

-    in any other case, the **24** months **immediately** before the day on which an inspection under this Part, during the course of which the inspector made the finding referred to in subsection (1), began.
+    in any other case, the 24 months immediately before the day on which an inspection under this Part, during the course of which the inspector made the finding referred to in subsection (1), began.

   **(4)** Subsections 251.1(1.2) to (4) of the Act are replaced by the following:

-    **(2)** An inspector dealing with a complaint of non-payment of wages or other amounts to which an employee is entitled under this Part shall notify the employee in writing that their complaint is unfounded if the inspector concludes that the employer has paid to the employee all wages and other amounts to which the employee is entitled under this Part for the period of six months, **plus any extension of the period for making the complaint that is granted by the Minister under** subsection 251.01(3), **immediately before the day on which the complaint was made**.
+    **(2)** An inspector dealing with a complaint of non-payment of wages or other amounts to which an employee is entitled under this Part shall notify the employee in writing that their complaint is unfounded if the inspector concludes that the employer has paid to the employee all wages and other amounts to which the employee is entitled under this Part for the period of six months, plus any extension of the period for making the complaint that is granted by the Minister under subsection 251.01(3), immediately before the day on which the complaint was made.

     **(2.1)** An inspector dealing with a complaint of non-payment of wages or other amounts to which an employee is entitled under this Part shall notify the employee in writing that the employer has voluntarily paid to the employee all wages and other amounts owing if

-      the inspector concludes that the employer has, since the complaint was made, paid to the employee all wages and other amounts owing for the period of 24 months, **plus any extension of the period for making the complaint that is granted by the Minister under** subsection 251.01(3), immediately before the day on which the complaint was made and for any subsequent period specified by the inspector; and
+      the inspector concludes that the employer has, since the complaint was made, paid to the employee all wages and other amounts owing for the period of 24 months, plus any extension of the period for making the complaint that is granted by the Minister under subsection 251.01(3), immediately before the day on which the complaint was made and for any subsequent period specified by the inspector; and

       the inspector has not issued a payment order or a notice of unfounded complaint with respect to the complaint.

-    **(3)** Service of a payment order or a copy **of it**, of a notice of unfounded complaint, **or of a notice of voluntary compliance** shall be by personal service, by registered mail **or by any other means prescribed by regulation** and, in the case of registered mail, the **order, copy or notice** shall be deemed to have been received by the addressee on the seventh day after the day on which it was mailed.
+    **(3)** Service of a payment order or a copy of it, of a notice of unfounded complaint, or of a notice of voluntary compliance shall be by personal service, by registered mail or by any other means prescribed by regulation and, in the case of registered mail, the order, copy or notice shall be deemed to have been received by the addressee on the seventh day after the day on which it was mailed.

-    **(4)** A certificate purporting to be signed by the Minister certifying that a document referred to in subsection (3) was sent by registered mail **or by any other means prescribed by regulation** to the **addressee**, accompanied by **a true copy of the document and by** an identifying post office certificate of the registration **or other proof, prescribed by regulation, that the document has been sent or received**, is admissible in evidence and is proof of the statements contained **in the certificate**, without proof of the signature or official character of the person appearing to have signed the certificate.
+    **(4)** A certificate purporting to be signed by the Minister certifying that a document referred to in subsection (3) was sent by registered mail or by any other means prescribed by regulation to the addressee, accompanied by a true copy of the document and by an identifying post office certificate of the registration or other proof, prescribed by regulation, that the document has been sent or received, is admissible in evidence and is proof of the statements contained in the certificate, without proof of the signature or official character of the person appearing to have signed the certificate.

 ### Section 362